-After delving into the causes, anatomy, and diagnostic methods for TOS, we'll now turn our attention to therapeutic approaches for this frequently discomforting ailment.
-Our discussion will encompass soft tissue and bone-related techniques, and we'll highlight functional exercises typically recommended for patients.
+After delving into the causes, anatomy, and diagnostic methods for TOS in Part 1, we'll now focus on therapeutic approaches for this frequently discomforting ailment.
+Our discussion will encompass soft tissue and bone-related techniques and highlight functional exercises typically recommended for patients.

 Article Index: